 3. Administrative, Virtual, or Executive Assistant

+, Inman says.
 In an increasingly digital world, many administrative assistants can now do their jobs entirely online on a full- or part-time schedule.
 (However, not every administrative or executive assistant has only online duties, so be sure to carefully read any job description before applying!)
 You can often land one of these jobs with just a high school diploma, but some employers might prefer a college degree.
 Many administrative assistant roles are entry level, but executive assistant roles may require more experience.
 Search online administrative assistant, virtual assistant, and executive assistant jobs on The Muse

 4. Social Media Coordinator or Manager